SkanderBahrini/Transformers-Project/README.md

   ![oo](https://github.com/SkanderBahrini/Hate-speech-detection--Transformer/assets/74383561/e054f91a-c2f6-4817-a469-8cc3418c8ca1)

-  * Tokenizer: The tokenizer will divide the sequence into words then convert them into numbers ( input IDs and give attention mask)
+  * Tokenizer: The tokenizer will divide the sequence into words and then convert them into numbers ( input IDs and give attention mask)
     **Attention Mask**: Tell the model which words to focus on in a specific sequence **Input IDs**: A digit representation of a world in a sequence